-In December 2015, we entered into severance protection agreements with our Named Executive Officers (Wahid Nawabi, Tim Conver, Raymond Cook, Teresa Covington, Kirk Flittie, Kenneth Karklin and Doug Scott), which provide for the payment of certain benefits to the officer in connection with a change in control and/or the termination of the officer's employment.
+In December 2015, we entered into severance protection agreements with certain of our Named Executive Officers (Wahid Nawabi, Teresa Covington, Kirk Flittie, and Kenneth Karklin), which provide for the payment of certain benefits to the officer in connection with a change in control and/or the termination of the officer's employment.
 Mr. Nawabi entered into an amended and restated agreement in May 2016 upon the effectiveness of his appointment as our Chief Executive Officer.
 Ms. Covington entered into an amended and restated agreement in June 2017 in connection with her appointment as our Chief Financial Officer in March 2017.
-Mr. Conver's agreement expired upon his retirement in May 2016 and is no longer in effect.
+Melissa Brown entered into a severance protection agreement in January 2017, which agreement was amended and restated in March 2018 in connection with her appointment as an executive officer of the company.

-The Compensation Committee approved the severance protection agreements to ensure our named executive officers continue their employment with us if there is a change of control, or a threatened change in control transaction, and to maintain a competitive total compensation program after discussing with Compensia the terms of similar arrangements in place for executives at companies in our peer group.
+The Compensation Committee approved the severance protection agreements to ensure our named executive officers continue their employment with us if there is a change of control, or a threatened change in control transaction, and to maintain a competitive total compensation program after discussing with Compensia, Inc., the Committee's independent compensation consultant at the time, the terms of similar arrangements in place for executives at companies in our peer group.
 The severance protection agreements have a double trigger mechanism pursuant to which benefits are paid if the officer is terminated by the company without cause or the officer terminates his or her employment for good reason within 18 months following a change in control event, or in certain circumstances, 3 months prior to a change in control event.
-The agreements also provide for the provision of certain severance benefits if an officer's employment is terminated by the company other than for cause during the term of the agreement not in connection with a change of control transaction.
+The agreements also provide for the provision certain severance benefits if an officer's employment is terminated by the company other than for cause during the term of the agreement not in connection with a change of control transaction.
 The agreement with our Chief Executive Officer also provides for the payment of severance benefits if he terminates his employment with the company for good reason during the term of the agreement not in connection with a change of control transaction.
-For additional information on our severance protection agreements, see below on page 60 under "Severance Protection Agreements."
+For additional information on our severance protection agreements, see below on page 60 "Severance Protection Agreements."